prospector-dev/prospector/docs/profiles.rst

     strictness: medium

 Valid values are 'verylow', 'low', 'medium' (the default), 'high' and 'veryhigh'.
+If you don't specify a strictness value, then the default of 'medium' will be used.
+To avoid using any of Prospector's default strictness profiles, set ``strictness: none``.

 Tweaking Certain Aspects